 In the broadest use of the word, ahimsa refers to a lifestyle of peace, and is most popularly connected with Gandhi’s civil disobedience movement of the 1930s.
 However, in the modern context, ahimsa is typically tied exclusively to diet and has been popularized by Eastern spiritual movements like the Hare Krishnas (ISKCON).
 However, somewhat ironically, these same peace-loving Eastern spiritual groups have received criticism from the vegan community for their inconsistency to practice the path of ahimsa.
 Their use of commercial dairy and its ties to the exploitation of cows is a case in point.

-I really hope that ISKCON devotees all over the world adopt this diet, as I sincerely feel that is a step in the right direction for developing the cow protection and farm projects the ISKCON founder, Srila Prabhupada envisioned.
+My hope is that all ISKCON devotees adopt this diet, as I sincerely feel that is a step in the right direction for developing the cow protection and farm projects the ISKCON founder, Srila Prabhupada envisioned.
 On top of that, as many reports and articles have noted, commercial dairy is a toxic cocktail of nasty ingredients and emotions that has been linked to all kinds of diseases including cancer.

 Karma-free VeganBecause there is violence even in the gathering and preparation of vegan meals, no food is ever totally karma-free, or ahimsa (non-violent) unless it is first offered in sacrifice to God, at which time it becomes pure, antiseptic, and spiritually nourishing!
 Hindus call this food prasada—or mercy.
 By adopting this spiritual practice, a vegan can further their quest for real peace, harmony and spiritual purity.
 Despite our good intentions, if we fail to recognize God as the source of all creation, our efforts will remain dry, mundane and inadequate.